DecisionsDev/decision-intelligence-mcp-server/README.md

 #### Zen API key authentication

-Create the MCP server by using decisions that are deployed in IBM Automation Decision Services that uses the Zen API key authentication:
+Create the MCP server by using decisions that are deployed in Automation Decision Services that uses the Zen API key authentication:

 ```bash
 npx -y di-mcp-server --authentication-mode zenapikey --zen-username <YOUR_ZEN_USERNAME> --zen-apikey <YOUR_ZEN_API_KEY> --url https://myads-hostname/ads/runtime/api/v1